davidranich/agent-workbench/README.md

 Agent Workbench is an Electron-based desktop application that provides a comprehensive workspace for creating, editing, and managing your AI agent instruction files.
 With a dual-pane editor featuring both markdown and rich text editing modes, live preview, and direct Claude Code terminal launcher, it streamlines your agent development workflow.

+## Platform Support

+**Important Disclaimer:** The main contributor (David Ranich) develops and tests this application exclusively on macOS.
+As a result, all testing and validation has been performed on macOS only.

+**Current Release Policy:**
+- ✅ **macOS**: Fully tested and supported
+- ✅ **Linux**: Expected to work, but not actively tested
+- ⚠️ **Windows**: Not tested - in good conscience, official releases will be for macOS/Linux only

+With time and additional resources, we hope to expand proper testing and support to Windows.
+Contributions from Windows users are especially welcome to help improve cross-platform compatibility.

 ## Features

 ### 📁 Directory Management